typemill/typemill/content/01-getting started/00-system requirements.md

 - **Technical skills** (TYPEMILL is easy to use for non-technical people)

 Almost any hosting package provides a webserver with php.
 If you ever hosted your own website, then chances are high, that you can run TYPEMILL there without any problems.

+Typemill is developed with Firefox and tested with Chrome.
+Microsoft Edge and Safari do also work, but they are not deeply tested.
+The content editor of TYPEMILL does not work with Internet Explorer.
+However, IE has nearly no market share anymore, so do not use outdated software, please.